ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_keepout_filter.rst

 Overview
 ========

-This tutorial shows how to simply utilize keep-out/safety zones where robots can't enter and preferred lanes for robots moving in industries and warehouses.
+This tutorial shows how to simply utilize keep-out/safety zones where robots can't enter and preferred lanes for robots moving in industrial environments and warehouses.
 All this functionality is being covered by ``KeepoutFilter`` costmap filter plugin which will be enabled and used in this document.

 Requirements
 ============